 Candidates put all the efforts in preparing for the medical PG exam.
 They even give adequate amount of time for study but all their effort is destined to fail if they’re not good at making study notes.
 This makes one think whether it is important for doctors to know about taking notes.
 There is a very good reason why it is important.

-Medical PG entrance exam preparation involves learning and revising more than 500 topics.
+Medical PG entrance exam preparation involves learning and revising thousands of topics.
 Their subjects are really vast and they have much more to remember than most other competitive exams.

 Hence making notes of difficult topics and topics that you tend to remember is really important.
 So that you don’t need to go through every topic again when you start revising.

 Now the question arises: How to make notes that are understandable and don’t take much of your preparation time?

 Below given are the tips compiled after analysing different note making patterns followed by the medical PG toppers.

 1. Copy a neat small summary with headings.